MEGA65/mega65-core/doc/build.md

 ## Patching

-Currently I dont think we need to patch anything, so skip this and goto Pre-compiling [to be confirmed] Currently two files are required to be used as an offline patch.
+Currently I dont think we need to patch anything, so skip this and goto Pre-compiling [to be confirmed].

+Currently two files are required to be used as an offline patch.
 Unzip both files and overwrite all changes.
 ```
 $GIT_ROOT$/c65gs> unzip ddr.tgz .